-Great numbers of soldiers on horseback tracked miles through the hills of Afghanistan an Pakistan during WW1.
+Great numbers of soldiers on horseback tracked miles through the hills of Afghanistan an Pakistan during a campaign 1936-1939.
 It would have been known as India back then.
 I have a collection of photos showing just that.
 However in that collection one photo stands out.
 It is not of military personnel, It is a candid shot of some villagers and their livestock and a signpost.

 It is not often you get to know exactly where an old photo was taken.
-To try to pinpoint where this photo is I though that i could use all the place names on the sign to find the place on the map.
+To try to pinpoint where this photo is I thought that I could use all the place names on the sign to find the place on the map.
 Only it wasn’t all that simple.
 I discovered a “radius” option in some developer forum for drawing circles in Google maps.

 This helped me pin down the rough area.
 By adding more circles and more names I got a fairly good placement of where this photo was taken.
-In the last hundred years I have no doubt the topography has changed but I just wanted to make an attempt at finding where.
-The names may have fallen out of favor too.
-I added what i could to the map.
+In the last hundred years, I have no doubt the topography has changed but I just wanted to make an attempt at finding where.
+The names may have fallen out of favour too.
+I added what I could to the map.